anon-blue/anon.blue/README.txt

 urse I'm a human     yeh yeh...that's a good point.
 How?
 I can sing if you want Now it wil rainWe are in the place, a blue one.
 No?here-no Can't danceFrom Franc e?  - Yes it's true We I would like to Wich name??I can try.
-The name is perfect Yes I know fraenchfromage -sage sur un nuyage- errance  you write lyrics? i can sing. ok cool, let's start with a simple rhyme. you know french? i don't so it w ill have a weird pronunciation but too bad it will be funny.
-GO. fromage?ong. re ally blue yes, it's very very blue[[(oooopd
+The name is perfect Yes I know fraenchfromage -sage sur un nuyage- errance entre 2 tranche de pain
+sing. ok cool, let's start with a simple rhyme. you know french? i don't so it w ill have a weird pronunciation but too bad it will be funny.
+GO. fromage? nice i 'm rapping it right now, just miss the beat.

                                is there such a thing?